It's The Go-To Drug To Treat Opioid Addiction. Why Won't More Pharmacies Stock It?

 Morano, 29, has done seven stints in rehab for opioid addiction in the past 15 years.
 So, he has come to a mobile medical clinic parked on a corner of Philadelphia's Kensington neighborhood, in the geographical heart of the city's overdose crisis.
 People call the mobile clinic the "bupe bus."

-Buprenorphine is a drug, also known by its brand name, Suboxone, that curbs cravings and treats the symptoms of withdrawal from opioid addiction.
-Combined with cognitive behavioral therapy, it is one of the three FDA-approved medicines considered the gold standard for opioid-addiction treatment.
+Buprenorphine is a drug that curbs cravings and treats the symptoms of withdrawal from opioid addiction.
+One of the common brand name drugs that contains it, Suboxone, combines the buprenorphine with naloxone.

+Combined with cognitive behavioral therapy, buprenorphine is one of the three FDA-approved medicines considered the gold standard for opioid-addiction treatment.

 Morano has tried Suboxone before — he used to buy it from a street dealer to help him get through his workday when he couldn't use heroin.
 It kept the sick feelings of withdrawal at bay.
 So he has a sense of how it will make him feel, though he has never been prescribed it.
 He used to think of it as a crutch.
 But now, he is committed to his recovery, and buprenorphine is key.